 For information on purchasing a ticket please visit the Gillingham Website

 Spectator Viewing areas

 There are 102 wheelchair user spaces - 96 for Home fans and 6 for Away fans - all located pitch side.
 Away fans are seated with their own supporters.
 Ambulant disabled Home fans have access to seats in the first 3 rows in any block and Away fans have access to the first 3 rows at the back in segregated areas with own fans.

 NB: Under existing minimum standards for accessible stadia, the club should have 105 wheelchair spaces (89 home and up to 16 away).
 75% of these should be elevated positions and the remaining 25% pitchside.

 LPF's view is that many disabled supporters should be able to access general seating areas and only those with specific needs eg those who require extra legroom, or access via aisle seats or who need step free access etc should be allocated seats in the dedicated areas.

-Based on the above, the club therefore only meets 64% of the guidance and has a shortfall of 38 wheelchair spaces.
+Based on the above, the club therefore meets 97% of the guidance and has a shortfall of 3 wheelchair spaces.
 They should be working on a plan to rectify this deficit within a reasonable timeframe under the auspices of a full independent Access Audit.